 On Thursday evening, however, I had rehearsal for the Choral Society, so this is what I did.
 The rehearsal started at 7:00.
 I signed in at 7 then went to rehearsal.
 At five minutes to 8, I borrowed Mary’s car, drove back to the barracks to sign in for 8:00, then went back to rehearsal.
 We were finished before 9, so I got back home in time to sign in again.
 After that first week, it got easier, and they weren’t watching me as closely.
 I was busted back to E-1, by the way, as the result of those two Articles 15, in addition to the company surveillance.

 I am sometimes asked if I was ever worried that I would have to go into actual combat.
 After all, the war in Vietnam… Excuse me, I almost forgot that war was never declared, was it?
-The Conflict in Vietnam was in full swing, but I had no intention whatsoever of going there or fighting anybody.
-That just was not in my scheme of things.
+The conflict in Vietnam was in full swing, but I had no intention whatsoever of going there or fighting anybody.
+That just was not in the cards for me.
 They couldn’t make me fight; I would have simply refused. (“Hell, no!
 I won’t go!”)
 You know from some of my other posts how antiwar I am and that I am a committed pacifist.
 The Army may be a lot of things, but it does try to be fair and sensible, in some respects.
 Infantry assignments are mostly reserved for gung-ho volunteers, enlistees, high school dropouts, those guys deemed relatively-disposable, who apparently don’t mind dying for their country, or else they wouldn’t have volunteered.

 We all were given extensive evaluation tests when we first went in, and with all my education and special skills, they probably realized that I would be more use to them alive than dead.
 They even tried to get me to sign up for officers’ training school, but I declined.
 I didn’t want to make any long-term or special commitments.
 Let me serve my two years and get the hell out of here!
 I do regret, however, not accepting the Airborne training assignment when it was offered to me.
 I would have gotten to be a paratrooper, which I have always wanted to do, but at the time I was so tired from the constant work and believed Airborne would be even more harrowing and strenuous.
 So I turned it down, too.